matheus1lva/url-shortener/README.md

 - `POST /api/shorten` - Create a shortened URL
 - `GET /:slug` - Redirect to the original URL
 - `GET /api/url/:slug` - Get details about a shortened URL

+Aside from this small doc over here, when you start the backend and go to `http://localhost:3000/api/docs` you will see a swagger, containing examples and more documentation.

 ## License